yunzhangwww/AKIEPM/README.md

 # AKIEPM
 AKIEPM version 0.9.0 <br>
 AKIEPM can be used to predict the outcomes of AKI inpatients in 24h, 48h, 72h and 7d.
+You can train the model separately for different times to make prediction.
 This tool is for research purpose and not approved for clinical use.

 Dependencies